 Working at a large financial institution, I saw procurement dashboards built that helped people to identify when requests were being made outside of the procurement rules.
 But because that system was detached from the procurement approval process, people didn’t use it and they would continue to approve purchase requests without validating whether or not they were within the rules, even though there was a whole dashboard to help them do so.
 That’s because analytics was separated from the core systems used for approvals.
 Often people believed they were smarter than the data in the dashboard.
 There may have been surprise when they were shown the data, but it still wouldn’t compel the majority of users consistently to use these tools.

 In an ideal world, the user would simply be able to complete all these tasks in one continuous workflow, in real time, in order to make more data-driven decisions.
 This is contextual analytics.
+Discover more insights on product analytics.

 Contextual analytics is when dashboards and analytics are embedded directly into an application’s core workflows.
 It’s a more specialized, mature form of embedded analytics that’s a true part of the core experience and seamless for the user to leverage, so much so that they don’t even know they’re using it.
 If you know about embedded analytics, where you’re plugging a dashboard into an application, this takes things one step further, integrating analytic components (charts, tables, alerts, even whole dashboards) directly into an application’s user interface and core transaction flow.
 This means they have the most relevant data and insights at the exact point in time they’re needed to assist in their next action; they are then constantly and proactively guided by relevant data to make the best decision possible.